 House of Cards -- A political drama series adapted from the British Broadcasting Corporation series of the same name.
 Set in present-day Washington, D.C., the show tells the story of Frank Underwood, a politician who, after being snubbed in the appointment of U.S. Secretary of State, concocts an elaborate plan to get himself into a position of even greater power.

-When you sign up for Netflix, you'll be given a choice of different subscription options.
+When you sign up, you'll be given a choice of different subscription options.
 Depending on which one you choose, you may be able to watch Netflix on multiple devices at once with the same account, or be able to watch movies and shows with higher-quality video resolution.
-But all of them will give you access to the full library of Netflix titles available for your country, so you won't need to worry about missing out if you go for just the basic plan!
+But all of them will give you access to the full library of titles available for your country, so you won't need to worry about missing out if you go for just the basic plan!

 Oh, and one more thing: the first time you sign up for Netflix, you can use any plan that you want for free for a month, so you can determine whether or not you'll get your money's worth out of Netflix!

-As we mentioned before, you can use Netflix right from the website, but there are a bunch of other ways to watch it, too!
+As we mentioned before, you can use the video streaming service right from the website, but there are a bunch of other ways to watch it, too!
 For example, you can hook your computer up to your TV and watch Netflix that way.
 Or, you can run Netflix on your TV through a digital media player (e.g. Apple TV, Amazon Fire TV, or Google Chromecast), modern video game console (e.g. Sony PlayStation 3, Microsoft Xbox, or Nintendo Wii), or some Blu-Ray players or cable/satellite boxes.
 Some advanced TVs can even run Netflix directly... no peripherals needed!
 A complete list can be found here.

 There are lots of ways to browse and search for the perfect movie or TV show to watch.
 You can go by what's currently popular, narrow your search to just movies or TV shows, filter by genres, or even look for a title by its name or who stars in it.
 You can also tell Netflix your taste preferences, and it will recommend new titles based on what you like and what you've watched previously.